 If you want to spot a stock that could be vulnerable to a short squeeze, there are two key metrics to look for:

-- Short interest ratio: This is the percentage of outstanding shares that have been sold short.
+- Short interest: This is the percentage of outstanding shares that have been sold short.
 If a stock’s short interest is significantly higher compared to its peers, or it’s rapidly rising, a short squeeze is likely to occur.

-- Days to cover ratio: This is the current number of shorted shares divided by the average daily trading volume.
+- Days to cover ratio (short interest ratio): This is the current number of shorted shares divided by the average daily trading volume.
 For example, if there were 10 million shorted shares of a company and the average daily trading volume was 4 million, the days to cover ratio would be 2.5.
 This means it would take 2.5 trading days to cover all short positions.
 The higher this number, the greater the chances of a short squeeze.

 - The term “short squeeze” refers to the pressure short sellers face to cover their positions following a sharp price increase in a stock they purchased.